xpqz/dyalog-docs/windows-ui-guide/docs/session-statusbar.md

 |caps       |CapsLock|Indicates the state of the Caps Lock key.
 Displays "Caps" if Caps Lock is on, blank if off                                                                                |
 |pause      |Pause   |Displays a flashing red "Pause" message when the Pause key is used to halt session output                                                                                 |

-Session status fields: second row
+Table: Session status fields: second row

 |StatusField|Style      |Description                                                                                               |
 |-----------|-----------|----------------------------------------------------------------------------------------------------------|